Abhijay25/Scour/README.md

 # Scour

 Scour is a terminal tool for competitive and market research.
-Give it a plain-English query and it searches the web, visits the most relevant pages, and comes back with a structured analysis — strengths, weaknesses, and a written report saved to your machine.
+Give it a plain-English query and it searches the web, visits each competitor's actual website, and comes back with a structured analysis — strengths, weaknesses, market positioning, and an executive summary saved to your machine.

 It's built for anyone who needs to quickly understand a market, find competitors, or research a space — without opening a dozen browser tabs.